bg-icon

 In the due diligence phase, the results from the investigative activities performed in the analysis & structuring phase are combined with additional internal and/or external due diligence on the investment opportunity (including, where relevant, additional risk assessments).
 This phase also involves evaluating the prospective Borrower's financial viability.

 Based on the risks identified during the earlier stages of the investment process, the Manager can select specialist consultants or due diligence specialists (possibly in consultation with the prospective Borrower) to outsource due diligence on various subjects including but not limited to: market, financial, scale-up, technical, impact, legal, tax and insurance due diligence.
 In general, the due diligence activities will be commissioned by the prospective Borrower, with the Fund determining the scope, and with the Fund ultimately deciding if the outcomes are sufficiently substantiating the envisaged impact-risk-return profile of the intended investment.
+This will be the starting point for a Life Cycle Analysis (“LCA”) or other type of impact analysis.
+In a life cycle analysesthe circular solution of the borrower is compared to the current linear market practice it will replaces.

 Where relevant or required, the Manager will request the prospective Borrower to provide additional information on specific topics to be able to complete such due diligence.